Anti-Bribery Policy

 However, employees should comply with the following:

 Never accept, or give gifts of money.
-Generally, gifts are not to be accepted from suppliers by individuals, other than small items such as umbrellas, pens and diaries that carry a company logo.
-All suppliers should be informed of our policy and they should know that any gifts received, say at Christmas, will be used in a raffle for charity and not go to any individual.
+Generally, gifts are not to be accepted from suppliers by individuals, other than small items such as pens and diaries that carry a company logo.
+All suppliers should be informed of our policy and they should know that any gifts received, say at Christmas, will be used in a raffle and not go to any individual, without permission from HR and the CFO or CEO.

 Any gift should be delivered to a work location, and you should not send or receive gifts to a home address.